Learning What to Learn: Experimental Design when Combining Experimental with Observational Evidence: Implications for practice

-\begin{itemize} \item \textbf{Define the estimand(s) of interest.} Specify $\tau(\theta)$ for a known mapping $\tau$ and unknown parameters $\theta \in \mathbb{R}^p$.
+\item \textbf{Define the estimand(s) of interest.} Specify $\tau(\theta)$ for a known mapping $\tau$ and unknown parameters $\theta \in \mathbb{R}^p$.
 For example, $\tau(\theta)$ may represent a counterfactual, a general-equilibrium effect, or an average impact across locations.
-Adopt a parametrization in which some (but not necessarily all) components of $\theta$ can be learned experimentally; this clarifies what the experiment can identify.
-When such a parametrization is not readily available, Section \ref{sec:gmm-extension} shows how our procedure applies to $\tau$ identified through arbitrary moment restrictions and Section \ref{sec:CI} when it is partially identified.
+Adopt a parametrization in which some (but not necessarily all) components of $\theta$ can be learned experimentally through e.g., moment restrictions; this clarifies what the experiment can identify.

-\item \textbf{Assemble informative observational evidence.} Collect observational estimates $\tilde\theta^{\rm obs}$ and their covariance $\tilde{\Sigma}^{\rm obs}$.
-These serve as informative (but potentially biased) baselines.
-Such evidence may come from observational designs, structural estimates with pre-experimental data, or prior experiments conducted in different contexts.
+\item \textbf{Assemble informative observational evidence.} Collect observational estimates and their covariance $\Sigma^{\rm obs}$.
+These serve as informative (but potentially locally biased) baselines.
+Such evidence may come from observational designs, structural estimates with pre-experimental data, or prior experiments conducted in different contexts. \item \textbf{Compute the sensitivity parameters.} Using the observational baseline, compute the sensitivity weights $\omega \;=\; \frac{\partial \tau(\theta)}{\partial \theta}$ evaluated at the observational estimates, which quantify how bias in each coordinate of $\theta$ propagates to $\tau(\theta)$ (through first order local asymptotics in Section \ref{sec:gmm-extension}).
+In the presence of models implying non-linear smooth moments, evaluate their Jacobian $\Lambda$ at these same preliminary estimates.